-- A. ELIGIBILITY RULES - 1.
+- A. STUDENT INTRAMURAL AND INTERSCHOLASTIC ATHLETICS - 1.
+All students will be permitted to participate in intramural sports in a manner consistent with their gender identity consistently expressed at school.
+Furthermore, all students will be permitted to participate in District-sponsored interscholastic athletics in a manner consistent with their gender identity. - B. ELIGIBILITY RULES - 1.
 Athletes must meet all eligibility requirements of the Anchorage School District. - 2.
-Violation of the eligibility rules shall result in denial of participation. - B. DENIAL OF PARTICIPATION - 1.
+Violation of the eligibility rules shall result in denial of participation. - C. DENIAL OF PARTICIPATION - 1.
 An athlete who is suspended out of school for any reason will not be eligible to practice or play any sport during the period of suspension. - 2.
 Any sanction imposed under these Conditions of Participation is separate and distinct from any sanction which may be proposed for violation of any other school disciplinary requirement. - 3.
-During an appeal process the student shall not participate in the group's activities until the appeal process is completed. - C. DENIAL OF PARTICIPATION FROM TEAM ACTIVITIES FOR SPECIFIC CIRCUMSTANCES. - 1.
+During an appeal process the student shall not participate in the group's activities until the appeal process is completed. - D. DENIAL OF PARTICIPATION FROM TEAM ACTIVITIES FOR SPECIFIC CIRCUMSTANCES. - 1.
 An athlete with an unexcused absence for one or more classes or in attendance for less than half of the school day whether or not the absence is excused, cannot practice or play on that day without principal permission. - 2.
 Equipment issued to an athlete is his/her responsibility for return or replacement.
 If the equipment is not returned, replaced or paid for, no letter shall be awarded nor shall the student be permitted to participate in any sport. - 3.
 Denial from participating with the team for a period of time to be determined by coach may result from the following: - a.
 Insubordination - b.
 Obscene gestures; swearing - c.
 Provocation - d.
 Fighting - e.
 Stealing/Theft - f.
 Hazing/Initiation - g.
 Harassment/bullying - h.
 Concussion - i.
 Other disciplinary situations, which may arise - 4.
-With administrative approval, the coach may establish additional participation rules. - D. DRUG/ALCOHOL RULES
+With administrative approval, the coach may establish additional participation rules. - E. DRUG/ALCOHOL RULES